fabiokr/vagrant-sshfs/README.md

 `src` is the source absolute path to the folder in the box, `mountpoint` is the folder in the host machine. `mountpoint` can be an absolute path, or relative to the `Vagrantfile`.

+### Mounting on guest (box)

+You need to have `sshfs` installed on guest machine and ssh server on host.

+To mount a host folder on guest machine add a configuration like this:

+    config.sshfs.mount_on_guest = true
+    config.sshfs.paths = { "src" => "mountpoint" }
+    config.sshfs.host_addr = '10.0.2.2'

+`src` is the source absolute path to the folder in the host machine, `mountpoint` is the folder in the guest. `src` can be an absolute path, or relative to the `Vagrantfile`.
+`host_addr` is the host machine IP accessible from guest.

 ## Contributing

 If you have issues or ideas, please contribute!
 You can create an issue throught Github, or send a Pull Request.